 Most importantly, you must not dismiss the problem.
 Doing so will not make it go away, and will probably make it worse.
 You should stay in close contact with your bank, and be honest with them.
 You should keep in mind that banks usually don't want to take your Coronado home.
 They aren't in the real estate business, and expect to make money through interest on the loan, not by selling your house.
 If you are up-front with them early on, they will probably make a reasonable effort to accommodate your financial system if it will prevent you from defaulting.

 If you can't reach a solution with your lender, there are other options.
 You can, for example, try a "short sale," which allows you to sell your house for whatever amount you can get, and use the proceeds to pay your mortgage.
 If the house sells for less than you owe, the bank will receive the proceeds of the sale, and the rest of the debt will be forgiven.
 A "short refinance" may also be an option in some cases.
 This allows you to have some part of the debt forgiven, while refinancing the rest.

 How Can A Coronado, California Attorney Help?

-If you are worried about foreclosure, a good Coronado, California real estate attorney may be able to help.
-A attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.
+If you are worried about foreclosure, a good Coronado, California real estate Attorney may be able to help.
+An Attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.